Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Competition, Welfare, and the Backfiring Mandate

 We compare four institutional arrangements governing information sharing and model training.
 The welfare comparison requires one additional assumption about the structure of detection benefits.

 \begin{assumption}[Reporting Spillovers] The aggregate detection benefit is supermodular in institutions' reporting intensities: for any institution $i$ and any reporting profile $m_{-i}$,

 That is, more informative reporting by one institution raises the marginal social value of informative reporting by others.
-Furthermore, equilibrium reporting intensity under Regime C satisfies $m_i^C(\alpha_\phi) \to 0$ as $\alpha_\phi \to \infty$ for all $i$: under sufficiently intense competition, the competitive cost of accurate detection drives reporting toward uninformative levels. \end{assumption}
+In addition, equilibrium reporting intensity under Regime C satisfies $m_i^C(\alpha_\phi) \to 0$ as $\alpha_\phi \to \infty$ for all $i$: under sufficiently intense competition, the competitive cost of accurate detection drives reporting toward uninformative levels. \end{assumption}

 \begin{assumption}[Detection Quality Monotonicity] The detection benefit $B_i(\mathcal{S})$ evaluated at distorted reports $\{m_j^C\}_{j \in \mathcal{S}}$ is strictly decreasing in the degree of distortion: if $m_j^C < m_j^A$ for all $j$, then $B_i^C < B_i^A$, where $B_i^r$ denotes the detection benefit in regime $r$ at equilibrium reporting intensities. \end{assumption}